Arnab-ace29/AlgoTrading-BoT/scraper/README.md

 ## MongoDB Notes
 - Requires a running MongoDB instance (defaults to `mongodb://localhost:27017`).
-- Each stock document is upserted by its `id` field.
+- Each stock document is upserted by its `id` field; identifier keys are stored without the `SC_` prefix in Mongo.
 - Index `id_1` is created automatically if missing.

 ## Troubleshooting